AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for AWS, AWSGov, AWSChina, AWS Top Secret and AWS Secret.
 Example: false.
 * `enable_firenet` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
 Default value: false. **NOTE: If previously using an older provider version R2.5 where attribute name was `enable_firenet_interfaces`, please see notes [here](#enable_firenet-1).**
 * `enable_transit_summarize_cidr_to_tgw` - (Optional) Enable summarize CIDR to TGW.
 Valid values: true, false.
 Default value: false.
+* `enable_active_standby` - (Optional) Enables [Active-Standby Mode](https://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby).
+Available only with HA enabled.
+Valid values: true, false.
+Default value: false.
+Available in provider version R2.17.1+.
+* `enable_active_standby_preemptive` - (Optional) Enables Preemptive Mode for Active-Standby.
+Available only with BGP enabled, HA enabled and Active-Standby enabled.
+Valid values: true, false.
+Default value: false.
+* `bgp_polling_time` - (Optional) BGP route polling time.
+Unit is in seconds.
+Valid values are between 10 and 50.
+Default value: "50".
+* `bgp_hold_time` - (Optional) BGP hold time.
+Unit is in seconds.
+Valid values are between 12 and 360.
+Default value: 180.
+* `prepend_as_path` - (Optional) List of AS numbers to populate BGP AP_PATH field when it advertises to VGW or peer devices.
+* `local_as_number` - (Optional) Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations.
+* `bgp_ecmp` - (Optional) Enable Equal Cost Multi Path (ECMP) routing for the next hop.
+Default value: false.
+* `enable_multi_tier_transit` - (Optional) Enable Multi-tier Transit mode on transit gateway.
+When enabled, transit gateway will propagate routes it receives from its transit peering peer to other transit peering peers. `local_as_number` is required.
+Default value: false.
+Available as of provider version R2.19+.

 -> **NOTE:** Enabling FireNet will automatically enable hybrid connection.
 If `enable_firenet` is set to true, please set `enable_hybrid_connection` to true in the respective **aviatrix_transit_gateway** as well.